 Visible light, like any other electromagnetic radiation, is a wave.
 Polarized light is radiation whose waves vibrate in one area.
-Initially, sunlight is not polarized, that is, its waves do not have a clearly defined direction of transverse oscillations.
-But on the way to the camera, light is reflected and refracted every now and then.
-As a result, we have glare on various surfaces, and a specific veil appears on the sky.
+Initially, sunlight is not polarized; its waves do not have a clearly defined direction of transverse oscillations.
+But on the way to the camera, light is reflected and refracted now and then.
+As a result, we have glare on various surfaces, and a specific veil appears in the sky.
 A polarizing filter is designed to combat this.

-We use these polarizing filters in photography – because they make the colors of the photo more saturated, and also remove glare from the picture.
+We use these polarizing filters in photography – because they make the colors of the photo more saturated and remove glare from the picture.

-To fully understand the polarizing filter, we need to start with what is polarized (and in general any) light.
+To fully understand the polarizing filter, we need to start with polarized (and in general any) light.

 Glare or Shine

-What is polarization?
 Imagine a wave of light directed straight into your eye.
-If we rotate the previous picture 90 degrees, then all that we will see is the swing of the wave up and down.
+If we rotate the previous picture 90 degrees, we will see the swing of the wave up and down.
 This light beam is called polarized.
-So that light is called polarized, the electric field of which oscillates in only one direction.
-Vertically in this case.
+So that light is called polarized, the electric field oscillates in only one direction, vertically in this case.
 It can be horizontal or, in principle, any orientation.

 Okay, but how do you get unpolarized light then?
 No problem.
 Most of the light that we see is not polarized.
 Light coming directly from the sun is not polarized.
 The same goes for an incandescent light bulb, any hot glowing object.
-At one moment in time, the field can be directed in one direction, and in the other - completely in the other.
-This happens at random.
+At one moment, the field can be directed in one direction and the other – entirely in the other.
+It happens at random.

 Imagine a polarizer that transmits only vertically oriented light.
-If placed in line with the lamp and the eye, it will cut off any light except vertically polarized.
-Naturally, due to the loss of some of the radiation, we will get a slightly darker picture.
+If placed in line with the lamp and the eye, it will cut any light except vertically polarized.
+Naturally, we will get a slightly darker picture due to the loss of some of the radiation.

 Taking a horizontal polarizer, we get horizontally polarized light.

-It’s great, but why is all this polarization needed in everyday life, because few people are going to conduct daily experiments?
+It’s great, but why is all this polarization needed in everyday life because few people will conduct daily experiments?
 Think of polarized sunglasses (no, they’re not only called that because marketers have caught on to a buzzword and found a reason to raise their price multiple times) and how they deal with glare and reflections.

-How it works?
 Imagine yourself standing on the shore of a lake in sunny weather.
 Light enters your eyes from all directions, bouncing off clouds, any surface in your neighborhood.
 Calm reflected sunlight.
 But if you look directly at the water, you will see a bright glare straight from the sun.
-There is nothing good in that: that blinds, hurts.
+There is nothing good in that: that blinds hurt.

 It turns out that most (if not all) of the light reflected from the surface has a pronounced polarization.
-All we have to do is put on sunglasses with a vertical polarizing filter and thereby cut out the glare.
+We have to put on sunglasses with a vertical polarizing filter and thereby cut out the glare.

 The same glasses will allow you to look under the surface of the water.

-All this is also true for a polarizing photo filter.
-The main difference is that due to the variable plane of rotation, you yourself can set the direction of polarization.
+All this is also true for a polarizing filter.
+The main difference is that you can set the direction of polarization due to the variable plane of rotation.

 But if you shift the horizontal wave by 1/4 phase, the total vector of the two waves will rotate clockwise or counterclockwise.
-That is, polarization will not be directed in one direction all the time, it will be circular.
+Polarization will not be directed in one direction all the time; it will be circular.

-To understand how a circular polarizing filter works in practice, you need to accept the fact that linearly polarized light does not consist of one electric wave, but of the vector of the sum of two perpendicularly oscillating waves, as in the picture above.
-Actually, the filter itself consists of two parts: a linear polarizer and a special material that slows down one component of polarized light by 1/4 phase.
+To understand how a circular polarizing filter works in practice, you need to accept that linearly polarized light does not consist of one electric wave but the vector of the sum of two perpendicularly oscillating waves in the picture above.
+The filter consists of a linear polarizer and a unique material that slows down one polarized light component by 1/4 phase.